-A weekend in Bruges is the right amount of time to see everything the city has to offer.
-This Belgian city is one of the most beautiful Europe and one of the most interesting too.
+A weekend in Bruges is the right amount of time to see everything it has to offer.
+This Belgian city is one of the most beautiful in Europe and one of the most interesting too.

-There plenty of fun things to do in Bruges, such as visit the famous Belfry Tower, go on a canal tour and retrace the steps of the film, In Bruges, which was set in the city!
+There is plenty of fun to do in this Bruges itinerary, such as visiting the famous Belfry Tower, going on a canal tour and retracing the steps of the film, In Bruges!

-Bruges isn’t the biggest city which makes it an ideal place to go for a weekend away, or even a three day weekend if you can!
+It’s not the biggest place which makes a Bruges city break an ideal place for a weekend away, or even a three-day weekend if you can!

-You won’t be short of places to visit, things to do and cafes to check out.
-Here’s my guide to spending 48 hours in Bruges.
+You won’t be short of places to visit, things to do, medieval buildings to see, and cafes to check out.
+Keep scrolling to see my guide on how to spend 2 days in Bruges.

-In the making f this Bruges travel blog, I spent a lot of time in the city visiting various places and seeing as much of the city as I could.
+In the making of this Bruges travel blog, I spent a lot of time in this lovely place visiting various places and seeing as much as I could.

-Below are a few of my suggestions for what you should get up to during your trip to Bruges.
+Below are a few of my suggestions for what you should do for a perfect weekend in Bruges.

 The Belfry of Bruges

 The Belfry of Bruges is arguably the city’s most iconic landmark.
-The Tower soars into the sky and is easily visible from afar, especially if you are walking into Bruges.
+The towering belfry soars into the sky and is easily visible from afar, especially if you are walking into Bruges.

 The tower stands 83 metres (272 ft) tall and houses a carillon with 47 melodious bells.
-It is a towering and impressive sight and dominates Market Square (Markt Square).
+It’s a towering and impressive sight and dominates Market Square (Markt Square).

 It takes 366 steps to get to the top, where you will be presented with amazing views of Bruges and beyond.